spacemeshos/docs/docs/experimental/node-split.md

 1. Using locally running node and smeshing service
 2. Using remote running node and local smeshing service

+Wherever the `node` is mentioned, it means the node service.
+It's basically a normal go-spacemesh node with proper version and API exposed.

 #### Smeshing service